I put the rest of the bread roll into my bag and said, “I’m not lost.”

 He gave me a big professional smile.
 “Thanks, Esther.
 I will take that advice to heart.”

 I skipped around the different shops and stalls all the while dragging along Eric.
-His shoulders slumped as he dragged his feet after me.
+His shoulders slumped and he dragged his feet after me.
 That’s weird.
-I thought he was bored?
-The roads came to an end, opening up to a square with a clocktower standing in the middle.
-And below that a crowd had formed.
+I thought he was the one bored?

 The gaggle of people was centered around something.
 Applause and excited voices could be heard ringing as I tried to get a glimpse of whatever that had them this excited.
 Standing between two adults, I glanced under their armpits.

 “Ah, please don’t do this!
 Your clothes will get dirty.”
+A clear voice.

 “My clothes getting dirty is nothing in comparison to what you have done for me.
 I must show you my gratitude!”
+The old woman knelt even further, her head almost touching the wet bricks under.

 The old woman broke into tears as she looked up at her.

+She looked flustered again.
 “Ah, please don’t cry!”
-She looked flustered again.

 A voice called from the crowd.
 “She did it again!”
+And other comments went with it.

 “I can’t believe she used divine magic on her.”